AntonioIDeTIC/AFAS-YOLOv8/README.md

 # AFAS-YOLOv8
  <p align="justify">
 This is the official repository of "Addressing false alarms from high-voltage structures in subpixel fire detection" (recently submitted).
-In this repository, you can find all the annotations discussed in the article, in addition to the images that have been proposed by the team.
+In this repository, you can find all the resources necessary to replicate our work.
 </p>

 <p align="justify">